chenzx921020/MoEQuant/Tables_for_R1_eTCn.md

-**Table R1: Relative error and perplexity on Wikitext2 after quantizing the weights of DeepSeek-MoE-16B using the RTN quantization algorithm.**
+**Table R1:  Impact of Quantization Bitwidth on Relative Error and Perplexity for DeepSeek-MoE-16B on Wikitext2**

 |Bitwidth|2|3|4|5|6|8|Fp16|
 |---|---|---|---|---|---|---|---|